 All sections are now full, except oboe, and the band is taking on increasingly challenging music.
 In addition to the main ensemble, membership growth has given rise to two small ensembles: the Main Street Brass Quintet and the Main Street Clarinet Quartet.
 Seffens said that another of the band’s other memorable activities occurred in 2017 when he and other members of the Main Street Community Band joined City of Fairfax Band members on a D-Day commemoration trip to France, with performances in Normandy, Brittany, and Paris.
 D-Day was the historic June 6, 1944, invasion of Nazi-occupied France by U.S. and allied military forces.

 Players are enjoying the band’s progress.
 In remembering its first concert 10 years ago, Tom Reinsel, a bassoon player and founding member, says the band has become better and better.
 After that concert “backstage we were high-fiving each other because we weren’t sure we could pull it off.”
 Today’s players are dedicated to the band’s progress.
 We’re playing music today that we would not have attempted.”

 That musical growth has attracted more experienced players, too.
 One is lifelong Fairfax resident Sharon Triska, a clarinet-playing member since 2011.
 She was in Virginia’s all-state band as a high school senior and played in Virginia Tech’s Marching Virginians and concert bands throughout college.

 “It’s fun.
 We very much have a good time,” she said of the Main Street Community Band.

-Following its Feb.
-24 performance, the band will perform at 4 p.m. on April 28 at the Stacy C. Sherwood Community Center during the Fairfax Spotlight on the Arts.
+The band will perform next at 4 p.m. on April 28 at the Stacy C. Sherwood Community Center during the Fairfax Spotlight on the Arts.